From a mile to a smile

 Scientists using the Early Start Denver Model (ESDM), a behavioral intervention, previously showed that this treatment had significantly improved IQ and language abilities in toddlers with ASD.
 Researchers also investigated whether the intervention had changed brain functioning.
-Children who completed the ESDM intervention had faster neural response and higher cortical activation when looking at faces compared to objects.
+Children who completed the ESDM intervention had faster neural responses and higher cortical activation when looking at faces compared to objects.
 Those received treatment as usual (a common community intervention) showed the opposite pattern.
 Additionally, higher cortical activation during face-viewing was associated with better social behavior.
-This suggests that the ESDM intervention may cultivate brain changes that result in higher IQ, language abilities and social behaviors.
+This suggests that the ESDM intervention may cultivate the brain that results in higher IQ, language abilities and social behaviors.

 Could "the new drug" make a difference for kids with autism?

 Fifteen-year-old Marshall Scarpulla is one of three children in his family with autism.
 His mother, Alissa Scarpulla, said she noticed some of the signs when he was 3 years old.

 “He was having a speech delay and the school brought it to my attention, too,” she told CBS News.

 There is no cure for autism, but researchers at Montefiore Medical Center in the Bronx are studying whether a first-of-its-kind drug called balovaptan, could make a difference for kids like Marshall.